-How Editing Tools Affect From-Home Income
+How Your Editing Tool Affects From-Home Income

 A few honest patterns I've watched: